HiPaul13/Elden-Ring-Nightreign-Builder/frontend/README.md

 Notes For The next Day: For the next day i want to implement the Browse Page and where people can like builds.

-Sa.14.Juni

-What I did:
-Biggest Learning:
-Biggest Failure:
+Mo.16.Juni

+What I did: Implemented BrowsePage, Implemented NavBar and UserProfilePage Biggest Learning: A good setup is helps for a good workflow, at Home i was a lot faster Biggest Failure:
-Notes For The next Day:
+Notes For The next Day: start to style the frontend.

-So.15.Juni

-What I did:
-Biggest Learning:
-Biggest Failure:
+Tue.17.Juni

+What I did: Started with the frontend styling, styled DetailedBuildView, createBuildviews and the UserProfilePage, implemented register and loginPage with styling
+Biggest Learning: css is hard and does a lot of things i dont understand, take care of naming things in css, Biggest Failure: Named a lot of components the same in css so they influenced each other.
-Notes For The next Day:
+Notes For The next Day: Implement Chat and finish styling

-Mi.11.Juni

-What I did:
+Wed.11.Juni

+What I did: Implemented the Chat feature and restyled the Userprofile and BrowseBuildsPage.
+Added styling to the SelectWeaponsPage.
-Biggest Learning:
+Biggest Learning: Structure your css good.
-Biggest Failure:
+Biggest Failure: Had a lot of css bugs, still not perfect.
-Notes For The next Day:
+Notes For The next Day: Implement footer, get it on CampusCloud